Jiteshiyu/Image-slider-app/README.md

 ## Technologies Used

-- React: For building the UI and component-based architecture.
+- React (For building the UI and component-based architecture)
-- Vite: For fast development and optimized build processes.
+- Vite (For fast development and optimized build processes)
-- JavaScript/JSX: For the functionality and structure of the app.
+- JavaScript/JSX (For the functionality and structure of the app)
-- CSS: For styling and layout.
+- CSS (For styling and layout)

 ## Getting Started